afeso/janken/README.md

-# janken
+# Janken
-* This is a game of  Rock, Paper, Scissors against a computer.
+This is a game of  Rock, Paper, Scissors against a computer.
 It's currently going to be played in the console and is going to be written in JavaScript.

 # 19/01/2018